vamsi-aribandi/vamsi-aribandi.github.io/_posts/2018-08-11-smart_traffic.md

 ---
 layout: post
-title: Intelligent Traffic Lights using Deep Q-Learning
+title: Intelligent Traffic Lights using Reinforcement Learning
 published: true
 ---
 A project that uses Deep Q-Learning to automate a simulated traffic system.
 The objective is to reduce the overall waiting time of vehicles at traffic lights.